QSI-BAQS/Trace2Cirq/README.md

 `Depth` - Similar to iqsharps functionality, this will group the outputs based on how deep they are in the execution stack.
 Setting to 0 will output each gate on the same line.

 `Jabalize` - Setting to true will output the circuit in a form ready for Jabalizer.

+## Realtime
+Realtime processing can be demo'd by changing the realtime flag to true in Execution

 ## Unsupported/TODO
  - MResetX/Y/Z doesn't work currently